Baglan/MCButtoneer/README.md

 Irresistible, admit it!

-(And available under very permissive MIT license!)
+(And available under a very permissive MIT license!)